-- i.
-The investigation will involve examination of all documentation collected by the Inquiry Committee including, but not limited to, relevant research records, computer files, proposals, manuscripts, publications, correspondence, memoranda, and notes of telephone calls.
+- The investigation will involve examination of all documentation collected by the Inquiry Committee including, but not limited to, relevant research records, computer files, proposals, manuscripts, publications, correspondence, memoranda, and notes of telephone calls. - ii.
 If needed, the whistleblower, respondent and key witnesses shall be interviewed again and the interviews audio recorded.
-The interview recordings should be part of the file. - Should the investigation involve the Public Health Service or the National Science Foundation, the respective guidelines contained in the Code of Federal Regulations should be consulted.
+The interview recordings should be part of the file. - iii.
+Should the investigation involve the Public Health Service or the National Science Foundation, the respective guidelines contained in the Code of Federal Regulations should be consulted.
 For the Public Health Service, the reference is 42 CFR 50 et seq.
-For the National Science Foundation, the reference is 45 CFR 689.1 et seq.
-See also Section VII below.

-e.
-Written Report
+For the National e Written Report